ThorntonLab/ESMtest/README.md

 3.  [zlib](http://zlib.net) -- Version 1.2.7 is required.  mergeperms.cc checks this at compile time and will fail if a lower version number is encountered
 4. [GSL](http://gnu.org/software/gsl)
 5. [HDF5](https://www.hdfgroup.org/HDF5/release/obtain5.html) -- version 1.8.11 or greater is fine
+6. [Python](https://www.python.org/downloads/)--2.7.2+ -- Only needed if using h5merge.py,which is not strictly necessary
-6.  [h5py](http://www.h5py.org/) -- Only needed if using h5merge.py, which is not strictly necessary
+7.  [h5py](http://www.h5py.org/) -- Only needed if using h5merge.py,which is not strictly necessary
+8.  [numpy](http://www.numpy.org/) -- Only needed if using h5merge.py,which is not strictly necessary

 Please use your system's package installation tools to install the above whenever possible.